-Molly, which is another name for the drug MDMA, typically stays in a person’s system for several days.
+Molly, or ecstasy, is another name for the drug MDMA.
+It typically stays in a person’s system for several days.
 The exact length of time depends on several factors, including the person’s metabolism and the amount of the drug they have taken.

 Different drug tests have different detection periods.
 Some tests can detect molly for only a day or two after a person has taken the drug.
 Others can detect the drug after several months.